ampl/coin/Cbc/README.md

 - A VS solution with all necessary projects (libCbc, libClp, libCbcSolver, libCgl, libCoinUtils, libOsi, libOsiCbc, libOsiClp).
-The project files can be found inside the "MSVisualStudio" folders.
+The project files can be found inside the `MSVisualStudio` folders.

 Steps (based on VS 2013):